JanHerca/urantiapedia/output/wikijs/article/Chuck_Thurston/Divine_Synergy.md

 The partnership of our Creator Son and Creative Mother Spirit is clearly a major example of this.

-> “AT THE head of all personality in Nebadon stands the Creator and Master Son, Michael, the universe father and sovereign.
+> “At the head of all personality in Nebadon stands the Creator and Master Son, Michael, the universe father and sovereign.
 Co-ordinate in divinity and complemental in creative attributes is the local universe Mother Spirit, the Divine Minister of Salvington.” [[UB 37:0.1](/en/The_Urantia_Book/37#p0_1)]
 >
 > “From this central universe also came the bestowal of the personal prerogatives of creatorship which a Universe Divine Minister employs as complemental to a Creator Son in the work of creating living will creatures.” [[UB 14:6.35](/en/The_Urantia_Book/14#p6_35)]